 This year as we celebrate our 10th anniversary we take great pride in the growth of the conference and of the assessment community over the past ten years.
 We believe the two are related.
 Our six conferences will have offered a rich trove of 350 posters, 400 papers and panels, 30 keynote presentations, and 36 workshops that have chronicled the value of library assessment to our institutions and user communities.
 These programs represent exemplary assessment work that is being done in our libraries and provide information and inspiration to those working to improve effectiveness and decision making, in addition to the formal ample opportunities for participants to learn from one another and share their own stories and successes.

 While the Library Assessment Conference serves as a learning, networking and community event, it also has a tradition for being fun.
 We invite you to enjoy the conference reception on Monday evening, which also happens to be Halloween.
 So come as you are or in costume.
 On Tuesday and Wednesday evenings we offer the Leaders and Luminaries events where you will have the opportunity to mingle in an informal setting over drinks or dinner with colleagues and some of our library leaders and assessment stars.
 Of course, the Washington, DC area has its own set of attractions, especially the week before the election.
 The conference hotel is located above the Crystal City Metro Station that offers convenient access to the region.
 The Local Arrangements Committee has planned some additional activities and prepared a restaurant guide for your enjoyment.

-So welcome and enjoy—we are pleased that you will join us at the 2014 Library Assessment Conference.
+Welcome and enjoy the meeting!
+We are pleased that you will join us at the 2016 Library Assessment Conference.